JeronimasDargis/pwd-manager/README.md

    ```
    for more information use `--help` argument.

-2. After running the script with mode specified enter values as requested by the script.
+2. Once you run the script and choose a mode, please provide the requested values as prompted by the script.